 If you roll over a payment from the Plan to a Roth IRA, a special rule applies under which the amount of the payment rolled over (reduced by any after-tax amounts) will be taxed.
-In general, the 10% additional income tax on early distributions will not apply.
-However, if you take the amount rolled over out of the Roth IRA within the 5-year period that begins on January 1 of the year of the rollover, the 10% additional income tax will apply (unless an exception applies).
+However, the 10% additional income tax on early distributions will not apply (unless you take the amount rolled over out of the Roth IRA within 5 years, counting from January 1 of the year of the rollover).

 If you roll over the payment to a Roth IRA, later payments from the Roth IRA that are qualified distributions will not be taxed (including earnings after the rollover).
-A qualified distribution from a Roth IRA is a payment made after you are age 59 $\frac{1}{2}$ (or after your death or disability, or as a qualified first-time homebuyer distribution of up to \$10,000), and after you have had a Roth IRA for at least 5 years.
+A qualified distribution from a Roth IRA is a payment made after you are age 591⁄2 (or after your death or disability, or as a qualified first-time homebuyer distribution of up to \$10,000) and after you have had a Roth IRA for at least 5 years.
 In applying this 5-year rule, you count from January 1 of the year for which your first contribution was made to a Roth IRA.
 Payments from the Roth IRA that are not qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional income tax on early distributions (unless an exception applies).
 You do not have to take required minimum distributions from a Roth IRA during your lifetime.
 For more information, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), and IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).

-If you are not a Plan Participant
+If you are not a Plan participant

 Payments after death of the participant.
 If you receive a distribution after the participant's death that you do not roll over, the distribution will generally be taxed in the same manner described elsewhere in this notice.
-However, the 10% additional income tax on early distributions and the special rules for public safety officers do not apply, and the special rule described under the section "If you were born on or before January 1, 1936" applies only if the deceased participant was born on or before January 1, 1936.
+However, the 10% additional income tax on early distributions and the special rules for public safety officers do not apply, and the special rule described under the section "If you were born on or before January 1, 1936" applies only if the participant was born on or before January 1, 1936.

 If you are a surviving spouse.
 If you receive a payment from the Plan as the surviving spouse of a deceased participant, you have the same rollover options that the participant would have had, as described elsewhere in this notice.
 In addition, if you choose to do a rollover to an IRA, you may treat the IRA as your own or as an inherited IRA.
-Effective for calendar years beginning after December 31, 2023, a surviving spouse who is the participant's sole designated beneficiary may elect to be treated as if the surviving spouse were the participant as provided under Code Section 401(a)(9)(B)(iv).

-An IRA you treat as your own is treated like any other IRA of yours, so that payments made to you before you are age 59 $\frac{1}{2}$ will be subject to the 10% additional income tax on early distributions (unless an exception applies) and required minimum distributions from your IRA do not have to start until the applicable age as defined in Code Section 401(a)(9)(C)(v).
+An IRA you treat as your own is treated like any other IRA of yours, so that payments made to you before you are age 591⁄2 will be subject to the 10% additional income tax on early distributions (unless an exception applies) and required minimum distributions from your IRA do not have to start until after you are age 701⁄2.

 If you treat the IRA as an inherited IRA, payments from the IRA will not be subject to the 10% additional income tax on early distributions.
 However, if the participant had started taking required minimum distributions, you will have to receive required minimum distributions from the inherited IRA.
-If the participant had not started taking required minimum distributions from the Plan, you will not have to start receiving required minimum distributions from the inherited IRA until the applicable age as defined in Code Section 401(a)(9)(C)(v).
+If the participant had not started taking required minimum distributions from the Plan, you will not have to start receiving required minimum distributions from the inherited IRA until the year the participant would have been age 701⁄2.